n8n-io/n8n-docs/docs/integrations/core-nodes/n8n-nodes-base.webhook.md

 ## Node Reference

-First of all, in the parameters section, we have the Webhook URLs.
-Clicking on that will reveal the URLs for the webhook.
-Here you have two options, let's understand the difference between them.
+### Main parameters
+To use the Webhook node, you need to configure the following parameters:

 1. **Webhook URLs**
-    - **Production**: A Production webhook is only registered when a workflow has been activated (via the switch on the top right of the page).
+    - **Production URL**: A Production webhook is only registered when a workflow has been activated (via the Activate toggle on the top right of the page).
 You will never see its data in the Editor UI.
-To save the executions, you can either set that as a global default or you can specify that on a per-workflow basis in the workflow settings.
-You will then see the data from the workflow under ‘Past Executions'.
+To save the executions, you can either set that as a global default or specify that on a per-workflow basis in the [workflow settings](/workflows/workflows/#workflow-settings).
+You will then see the data from the workflow under 'Past Executions'.

-    - **Test**: A Test webhook is only registered in the time between executing a workflow via the UI and until the first call gets made (when it displays “waiting for Webhook call”).
+    - **Test URL**: A Test webhook is only registered in the time between executing a workflow via the UI and until the first call gets made (when it displays "waiting for Webhook call").
 After the Test webhook gets called for the first time, it displays the data in the Editor UI, and then gets deactivated.

 2. **Authentication:** The Webhook node supports two methods of authenticating a request that it receives.
     - [**Basic Auth**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) — A method of authentication where the specified username and password must be passed along with the request.
     - [**Header Auth**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) — A method of authentication where the specified header parameter must be passed along with the request.
 This method can be used when you want to authenticate using an API key or an access token, for example.
+    - **None** — This option allows you to use the Webhook node without authentication.

-		!!! tip  Keep in mind
+    !!! note  "Keep in mind"
         The **Credential Data** required for Header Auth credentials will vary on the type used.
 For example, if you need to provide an `Authorization: Bearer <token>` header, the Credential Data `Name` would be `Authorization` and the `Value` would be `Bearer <token>`.

-3. **HTTP Method:** The Webhook node supports receiving two types of [HTTP Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).
+3. **HTTP Method:** The Webhook node supports receiving six types of [HTTP Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).

+    - [**DELETE Request**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/DELETE) — DELETE requests are typically used to delete data from a resource.
     - [**GET Request**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) — GET requests are typically used to request data from a resource.
 This type of request is typically used to retrieve data from a service.
+    - [**HEAD Request**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD) — HEAD requests are typically used to request headers (information) from a resource, not the data itself.
+    - [**PATCH Request**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PATCH) — PATCH requests are typically used to make partial modifications to data from a resource.
     - [**POST Request**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) — POST requests are typically used to send data to a resource for a create/update operation.
 This type of request is typically used to send data to a service.
+    - [**PUT Request**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PUT) — PUT requests are typically used to create a new resource.

 4. **Path:** By default, this field contains a randomly generated webhook URL path, to avoid conflicts with other webhook nodes.
 You can also manually specify a URL path if necessary.
-A good example would be if you were using n8n to prototype an API; and wanted consistent endpoint URLs.
+A good example would be if you were using n8n to prototype an API, and wanted consistent endpoint URLs.

-5. **Response Code:** Allows you to customize the [HTTP response code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) that the Webhook node will return upon successful execution.

-6. **Response When:** This dropdown list allows you to select between two response modes.
+5. **Respond:** This dropdown list allows you to select between three response modes.
-    - **Webhook received:** When this option is selected, the Webhook node will return the specified response code along with the message “Workflow got started.”.
+    - **Immediately** — When this option is selected, the Webhook node will return the specified response code as soon as the node executes, along with the message “Workflow got started.”.
-    - **Last node finishes:** When this option is selected, the Webhook node will return the specified response code along with the data output from the last node executed in the workflow.
+    - **When last node finishes** — When this option is selected, the Webhook node will return the specified response code along with the data output from the last node executed in the workflow.
+    - **Using 'Respond to Webhook node'** — When this option is selected, the Webhook node will return the response defined in the [Respond to Webhook node](/integrations/core-nodes/n8n-nodes-base.respondToWebhook/).

+6. **Response Code:** Allows you to customize the [HTTP response code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) that the Webhook node will return upon successful execution.

+### **Optional Parameters**
-**Optional Parameters:** The Webhook node also supports several optional methods that can be used during configuration.
+The Webhook node also supports several optional methods that can be used during configuration.

 - [**Response Headers**](https://developer.mozilla.org/en-US/docs/Glossary/Response_header) — This option allows you to specify additional headers in the Webhook response.
 - **Raw Body** — This option is used to specify when the Webhook node will receive data in a RAW format, such as JSON or XML.
 - **Binary Data** — This option is available only when the Webhook node is set to receive POST requests.
-Setting this to ‘true' lets the Webhook node know that it will receive binary data (such as an image/audio).
+Setting this to 'true' lets the Webhook node know that it will receive binary data (such as an image/audio).
 You can use this option when you expect to receive a file via your Webhook node.
+- **Ignore Bots**
+- **Response Content-Type**
+- **Property Name**

+### **Conditional Parameters**
-**Conditional Parameters:** The Webhook node also supports several other parameters, that are used only in certain configurations.
+The Webhook node also supports several other parameters, that are used only in certain configurations.

 - **Response Data:** This option is available only when set to respond when ‘Last node finishes'.
 It allows you to choose which data to return:
     - **All Entries** — Choose this option to return all the data generated by the last node in the workflow, as an array.
     - **First Entry JSON** — Choose this option to return the first data entry of the last node in the workflow, as a JSON object.
     - **First Entry Binary** — Choose this option to return the binary data of the first entry of the last node in the workflow, as a binary file.
+    - **No Response Body:** Choose this option to return a response code without a body.

 ## Example Usage

 This workflow allows you to receive the weather information of a city using the Webhook and the OpenWeatherMap nodes.
 You can also find the [workflow](https://n8n.io/workflows/807) on n8n.io.
-This example usage workflow uses the following nodes.
+This example usage workflow uses the following nodes:

 - [Webhook]()
 - [OpenWeatherMap](/integrations/nodes/n8n-nodes-base.openWeatherMap/)
 - [Set](/integrations/core-nodes/n8n-nodes-base.set/)